Samurai829/Samurai829/README.md

 ## Hello! ✌

-My name is Reymer, I'm from Dominican Republic and I'm a DevOps Engineer 🐱‍🏍
+My name is Reymer, I'm from Dominican Republic and I'm a DevOps Engineer 🐱‍🏍 I’m interested in:
+- 🌱 learn new skills
+- 💞️ I’m looking to collaborate on diferent enterprise

 ## SKILLS ✔